Lilies of the Field—William E. Barrett

 You may think nothing happens in this novella, until the work explodes inside you the next day.

 Doilies and tea in a small English town, simpler days and ways.
-I confess, I enjoyed the BBC series more than the book.
-(Dame Judi Dench always delivers!)
 The dramatic ardency of Gaskell’s novel North and South gives way to gentle portraits of country women at home and in company.
 One recounting of a brother's waywardness brought me to tears.

 IBS Cookbook—Heather Van Vorous